databricks/spark-redshift/tutorial/README.md

 only showing top 20 rows
 ```

 `spark-redshift` automatically reads the schema from the Redshift table and maps its types back to Spark SQL's types.
-The command `eventsDF.printSchema()` produces the following output
+The command `eventsDF.printSchema()` produces the following output:

 ```{r, engine='bash'}
 root